sid6111/shortitquick/README.md

 shortitquick is a lightweight, offline-capable URL shortener tool built entirely in a single HTML file.
 No installations, no servers, just open the file and start shortening your URLs instantly.
 It also generates a QR code for each shortened link.
+I have hosted it on **Netlify** https://shortitquick.netlify.app/

 ---